-- Among the 63 patients visiting Hamilton emergency departments between October 7 and October 13, 2019, 63 cases were suspected overdoses, which may have been related to any drug or substance.
+- Among the 88 patients visiting Hamilton emergency departments from October 4 and October 10, 2021, 32 cases were suspected overdoses, which may have been related to any drug or substance.

 Six month trend

-Over the past six months, the number of general overdose and substance misuse emergency department visits has been stable.
+Over the past six months, the numbers of emergency department visits for drug misuse/suspected overdoses has been stable.

 Visits and hospitalizations for opioid poisoning